Dicksonyankey/YouTube-PythonLessons/while loop/while_loop.md

 ```
 ### 6. <u>Main takeaway.</u>
 1. Loops are used to perform iterative process.
-In other loops are used to execute the same code more than one.
+In other words, loops are used to execute the same code more than one.
 2. A counter needs to be coded  explicitly for while loop.
 3. The break keyword is used to break the executionof a loop.
 4. The continue keyword is used to skip the current iteration and moves to the next iteration.